gitaarik/lit-state/README.md

 LitState is created for these use cases, and is meant to make it as simple as possible for the developer.

-### Why not use MobX or Redux in the first place?
+### Why not use Redux or MobX in the first place?
 Any benefits by using this?

-[MobX](https://github.com/mobxjs/mobx) is quite a large library with a lot of whistles and bells.
-LitState is about 400 lines at the moment, and I'm planning on keeping it tiny, just like LitElement and lit-html.

-To use [Redux](https://github.com/reduxjs/redux) (or something similar, like [unistore](https://github.com/developit/unistore)) you need a lot of of boiler plate code: *Actions*, *Action Creators* and *Reducers*.
-You do have helper libraries that can generate these things for you, to make it slightly easier, but I still think it is unnecessarily complicated.
+To use [Redux](https://github.com/reduxjs/redux) (or something similar, like [unistore](https://github.com/developit/unistore)) you need a lot of of boiler plate code: *Actions*, *Action Creators* and *Reducers*, you need to dispatch created actions and you need to map the state to your props inside your components.
+You have helper libraries that make it a bit easier, but I still think it is unnecessarily complicated.

-I think MobX is much easier to use, because you don't need to write any boilerplate.
-However, MobX is a quite large library, and for more advanced use-cases it can become relatively complicated to use.
+I think [MobX](https://github.com/mobxjs/mobx) is much easier to use, because you don't need to write any boilerplate.
+However, MobX is a quite large library with a lot of whistles and bells.
+And for more advanced use-cases it can become relatively complicated to use.

 I think a lot of features from MobX are not really necessary when you use LitElement.
 MobX is mainly created for React.
 Therefore MobX has optimizations